WHO ARE WE?

 refining our professional training models and developing and sharing high-quality educational materials

-advocating for fair funding for public health directed to infants and their families, especially children living in prolonged poverty, children exposed to abuse and neglect, children with disabilities, children from some Minority Ethnic communities, who face bigger risks to their mental health than others.
+advocating for fair funding for public health directed to infants and their families, especially towards those who face bigger risks to their mental health than others

 We would like to invite you to participate in our network and to join us as we launch our website.
-We want you to share your ideas on the NBO and NBAS, on professional training; to share news from your region or country, your thoughts on training and mentoring, certification news, clinical experiences, research and all topics related to the NBO and NBAS.
+We want you to share your ideas on the NBAS and NBO, on professional training; to share news from your region or country, your thoughts on training and mentoring, certification news, clinical experiences, research and all topics related to the NBAS and NBO.